anupam-talentica/shola-support-hub-for-ola-app/README.md

-# Shola Support Hub App
+# SHOLA- Support Hub for OLA

 A comprehensive electric scooter support platform powered by ChatGPT 4.0 with intelligent chat assistance, ticket management, and admin dashboard capabilities.